liyue201/grpc-lb/README.md

 # grpc-lb
-This is a gRPC load balancer for go.
+This is a gRPC load balancing library for go.

  ![](/struct.png)